What is the role of an apostle today? Are they missionaries? Some churches have apostles. Is this scriptural?

 Later in 2 Peter 3:15-16, we find that the other apostles agreed that Paul was an apostle as they accepted his writings as authoritative.

 What is the conclusion?
 Apostles were men who saw Jesus while He was here on this earth.
 Therefore, it is not possible for a man to be an apostle today.
-Jesus’ earthly ministry stopped 2,000 years ago.
-This means that no one living today could have seen Jesus during His earthly ministry.
+Jesus’ earthly ministry stopped in A.D.
+33. This means that no one living today could have seen Jesus during His earthly ministry.
 Peter (Acts 1:22-26) and Paul also tell us that a person was selected by God to be an apostle.
+This is the most important qualification.

 Suggested Links:Were miracles and wonders signs of an apostle?